HIV and AIDS

 The HI virus can be transmitted through unprotected vaginal sex without a condom.
 Vaginal fluids, semen, pre-ejaculation fluid and blood are all possible transmitters.
 Vaginal dryness caused by menstruation, pregnancy, breastfeeding or ageing reduces the safety of intercourse.
-Some medications and drugs can also cause dryness of mucous membranes.
 Sores and STDs increase the risk of HIV infection.
-The risk increases for example when the hymen is ruptured during the first intercourse.
 A water- or silicone-based lubricant prevents sores and dryness of mucous membranes, prevents the condom from breaking during intercourse and increases pleasure of intercourse.

 HIV is most easily transmitted through unprotected anal sex, because the mucous membrane of the rectum is fragile and can easily develop sores.
 The HI virus can be found in semen, pre-ejaculation fluid and the rectum wall.
 Also the tip of the glans and the end of the urethra can chafe.
 In addition to using a condom, it is important to use enough lubricant while having anal sex.
 Lubricant reduces the risk of sores and of the condom breaking and thus reduces the risk of catching an HIV infection.

 Oral sex involves a small risk of HIV contagion.
-The risk is reduced if by avoiding taking semen, pre-ejaculation fluid or vaginal fluids in your mouth.
-In oral sex, the risk of catching an HIV infection is almost solely with the party who receives pre-ejaculation fluid, semen or vaginal fluids in their mouth.
+In oral sex, the virus can spread when a person gets another person´s pre-ejaculation fluid, semen or vaginal fluids in their mouth.
 A condom should also be used during oral sex.
 During cunnilingus, a split condom or a special latex-based oral sex protection can be used.

 Blood transmission and sharing needles

 HIV can be transmitted from a person to another through blood either through intravenous drug use or, blood transfusion or organ transplants.
 Using shared needles and syringes involves a high HIV risk, which is why it is important to keep injection instruments strictly personal.
 Since all blood products are tested in Finland, blood transfusion has not lead to an HIV infection since 1985.

 Pregnancy, childbirth and breastfeeding